 The perspective I take also has implications for how to think about structure-function relationships.
 Rather than viewing the brain as a collection of ‘modules’ that each serve a specific behavioral or cognitive task (as has traditionally been the case) I consider the brain – together with the body and the environment! – as a collection of resources that can be flexibly employed to serve various tasks, potentially performing a different function in each case.
 This is referred to in the literature as ‘pluripotentiality’ or neural reuse and ‘degeneracy’.
 To test these hypotheses, my lab employs behavioral (e.g., dual task interference and affordance perception paradigms) and neuroscientific methodologies (e.g., tDCS and, possibly, fNIRS).

-Lastly, I take a deep interest in and write about theoretical underpinnings of neuroscience and psychology such as philosophy of perception, philosophy of mind, and the question of whether to adopt a cognitivist or ecological ontology to study structure-function relationships in the brain-body-environment.
+In addition to empirical work I also take a deep interest in, and write about theoretical underpinnings of cognitive neuroscience such as philosophy of perception, philosophy of cognitive science, philosophy of mind, and phenomenology.